10 Best Herbal Decoctions For Peptic Ulcers

 mentha piperita decoction

-Mentha piperita, commonly known as peppermint, has been traditionally used in herbal medicine for its soothing and digestive properties.
+Mentha piperita, commonly known as peppermint, has been traditionally used in herbal medicine for its soothing properties, and its decoctions have shown potential in the treatment of peptic ulcers.

 curcuma longa decoction